IHE/pharm-supply/input/pagecontent/PHARM-S7.md

-This section corresponds to transaction [PHARM-S1] of the IHE Technical Framework.
-Transaction [PHARM-S1] is used by the Supply Requester and the Supply Request Filler actors.
-The Supply Request [PHARM-S1] transaction is used to transmit an order for supply of products.
+This section corresponds to transaction [PHARM-S6] of the IHE Technical Framework.
+Transaction [PHARM-S6] is used by the ... and the ... actors.
+The Supply Request [PHARM-S6] transaction is used to ....

 ### X:Y.Z.1 Scope

-The xxxxxxxxx [PHARM-S2] transaction passes a xxxxxx from a xxxxxx to a xxxxxxx.
+The xxxxxxxxx [PHARM-S3] transaction passes a xxxxxx from a xxxxxx to a xxxxxxx.

 ### X:Y.Z.2 Actors Roles